dave-irvine/jquery-request-wrap/README.md

 jquery-request-wrap
 ----

-Wrap jQuery's Ajax implementation to work like the nodejs Request module
+Wrap jQuery's Ajax implementation to provide a convenience API like the nodejs Request module.

 ##Installation